thosgood/categorical-translation/README.md

 # Categorical translation

 ### Things to do

+#### Next on my list

+- how are you going to deal with 'of finite type' ?

 #### Theory

 - rewrite "soit ☐ ☐/let ☐ be ☐" to be "let ☐ be **such that**"?
     + or can we just treat "the scheme $X$ such that blah" as a noun? yes?
 - pluralisation rules